Skip to main content

 Rock Shandy

-Popular South African-style non-alcoholic mixed drink combining lemonade, soda water, and Angostura bitters, served over ice with lemon slice.
-Refreshing and slightly bitter, perfect for Namibia's hot climate.
+A South African-style non-alcoholic mixed drink of lemonade, soda water, and Angostura bitters, served over ice with a slice of lemon.
+It's refreshing and slightly bitter, well suited to the heat.

 mixed soft drinkCold